upvpn/upvpn-app/README.md

 # License

- Android app, apps for Apple Platform, and all Rust crates in this repository are [licensed under GPL version 3](./LICENSE).
+ Android app, apps for Apple Platforms, and all Rust crates in this repository are [licensed under GPL version 3](./LICENSE).

 Copyright (C) 2023  upvpn LLC